At a Glance

 ✨Prepare for Behaviour Management Questions

-Expect questions about how you handle classroom behaviour.
-Have examples ready that showcase your strategies for maintaining a positive learning environment.
+Expect questions about how you would handle classroom behaviour.
+Have specific strategies ready that show your ability to maintain a positive learning environment.

 ✨Ask Insightful Questions